Painted in dreamlike hues – with monumental buildings and colorful faded palaces lining its canals – romantic Venice can’t fail to enchant.

 A top honeymoon destination, Venice is home to some of Europe’s most romantic hotels.

-Yes, you need really deep pockets to stay at some of them.
+Yes, you need really deep pockets to stay at some of these romantic hotels in Venice.

-But, fortunately, Venice also has lovely couple’s digs that don’t break the budget.
+But, fortunately, Venice also has lovely couple’s digs that don’t bust the budget.

-Here are our picks for the most romantic hotels in Venice (we’ve stayed at all of them).
+Here are our picks for the most romantic hotels in Venice, Italy.
+(We’ve stayed at most of them.)

-If planning a visit to Italy, you’ll want to check these out:
+If planning a visit to Italy – and you’re wondering where to stay in Venice for a romantic getaway – you’ll want to check these out.